-a.
-Property tax
+a) Property tax

-Any natural or legal persons, who own real estate tax in Luxembourg is subject to property tax on a yearly basis.
+Natural or legal persons, who own real estate tax in Luxembourg are subject to property tax on a yearly basis.
 The property tax amount is calculated by the relevant communal authority, which issues a property tax assessment addressed to the property owner.